-This is an advanced how-to guide that describes how to adjust the Freon charge in the AC system for best performance.
+This how-to guide describes how to adjust the Freon charge in the AC system for best performance.
 Low Side Temperature Sensor readings, BD28 in the on-board diagnostics, are used to fine tune the AC system.
 BCM data point BD28 is a measurement of the Freon temperature entering the evaporator in degrees Celsius.

 A perfectly optimized charge level on our Reattas is the point where the compressor cycles the minimum (preferably no cycling) and the low temp sensor (BD28) hangs around 0 to -1 degrees Celsius.
 GM intended for the compressor to cycle from an economy perspective, but constant cycling is hard on the compressor and less than ideal for max cooling, especially when running R-134a..